Castro of Santa Trega

-Castro of Santa Trega is an archaeological site located on the hillsides of Mount Santa Trega, in the southwestern Galician municipality of A Guarda, Spain.
+The Castro of Santa Trega is an archaeological site on the hillsides of Mount Santa Trega, in the southwestern Galician municipality of A Guarda, Spain.
 The site is strategically located overlooking the mouth of the river Miño, at 341 meters (1118 feet) above sea level.
-Belonging to the Castro culture, it's one of the most emblematic and visited Galician forts (castros).
+Belonging to the Castro culture, it is one of the most emblematic and visited Galician forts (castros).

-In 1931, it was declared a National Historical and Artistic Monument (‘Monumento Histórico Artístico Nacional’) and was also considered a Place of Cultural Interest (‘Bien de Interés Cultural’: BIC).
+In 1931, it was declared a National Historical and Artistic Monument ('Monumento Histórico Artístico Nacional') and was also considered a Place of Cultural Interest ('Bien de Interés Cultural': BIC).

 Castro settlers

-According to classical authors such as Pliny the Elder, Pomponius Mela, Appian and Ptolemy, the southwest corner of modern-day Galicia was populated by the Grovii or Grovios community, with their most important city being the Castellum Tyde or Tude (now Tui).
-The archaeological findings show that the town would have had similar sized constructions; would have been peaceful and would have supported an agrarian economy with certain purchasing and commercial power (as demonstrated by the abundance of foreign products).
+According to classical authors such as Pliny the Elder, Pomponius Mela, Appian and Ptolemy, the southwest corner of modern-day Galicia was populated by the Grovii or Grovios community, their most important city being the Castellum Tyde or Tude (now Tui).
+Archaeological findings show that the town would have had similar sized constructions; would have been peaceful; and would have supported an agrarian economy with certain purchasing and commercial power (as demonstrated by the abundance of foreign products).

 Description

-Santa Trega is a ‘Castro-Roman’ settlement.
+Santa Trega is a 'Castro-Roman' settlement.
 It was inhabited between 100 BC and 100 AD, in a period when the process of Romanisation of the northwest of the Iberian Peninsula had already begun.
 Despite this, the construction system reflects techniques that respect the Castro tradition and has seen very little Roman influence.
 This style is dominated by the use of circular structures.

 Only a small percentage of the estimated size of the settlement has been excavated so far.
-At present only the northern part, excavated in the 80s, and some structures at the top of the mountain are open to visitors.
-It is bordered by a wall which surrounds a stretch of land more than 700 metres (2300 feet) north-south by 300 metres (984 feet) east-west.
+At present only the northern part, excavated in the 1980s, and some structures at the top of the mountain are open to visitors.
+It is bordered by a wall surrounding a stretch of land more than 700 metres (2300 feet) north-south by 300 metres (984 feet) east-west.
 However, these measurements are not confirmed to be accurate.